openturns/openturns/python/doc/theory/meta_modeling/gaussian_process_regression.rst

 ---------------------------

-Gaussian process regression (also known as Kriging) is a Bayesian technique that aim at approximating functions (most often in order to surrogate it because it is expensive to evaluate).
+Gaussian process regression (also known as Kriging) is a Bayesian technique that aims at approximating functions (most often in order to surrogate it because it is expensive to evaluate).

 Let :math:`\model: \Rset^\inputDim \rightarrow \Rset^\outputDim` be a model and a dataset